 The principal defect in the claimants’ property was the absence of proper damp-proofing, which the claimants maintained meant the property needed to be demolished and rebuilt.

 Decision at first instance

-The Technology and Construction Court (TCC) did not accept that the defendant acted as no reasonably competent surveyor would have acted in not advising the claimants to obtain a full building survey.
+The Technology and Construction Court (TCC) refused to accept that the defendant acted as no reasonably competent surveyor would have acted in failing to advise the claimants to obtain a full building survey.